pranabekka/pranabekka.github.io/content/_index.md

 I'm a designer by trade,
 but also a hobbyist programmer, in the sense of making computers do things for me.
-This site is for me to share about my ideas and adventures.
+This site is for me to share my ideas and adventures.

 ## Recommended